h3rald/h3/docs/md/overview.md

 * **modern**, it runs only in modern browsers (latest versions of Chrome, Firefox, Edge & similar).
 * **easy** to learn, its API is comprised of only 6 methods and 2 properties.

+### I'm sold, where can I get it?

+Get it from [here](https://raw.githubusercontent.com/h3rald/h3/master/h3.js) and include it in your application.

 ### Hello, World!